-6 Reasons Why ‘Help to Buy’ Isn’t the Answer to Britain’s Home Ownership Crisis
+6 Reasons why ‘Help to Buy isn’t the answer to Britain’s home-ownership crisis

 What is the Help to Buy Scheme?

 So far, the government has subsidised home purchases to the tune of nearly £6 billion under the scheme, and this figure could reach £12 billion by the time the initiative draws to a close.
-In essence, the government will have a major stake-holding in up to £130 billion worth of home loans – owed directly to the banks and building societies the taxpayer propped up back in 2008.
+In essence, the government will have a significant stake-holding in up to £130 billion worth of home loans – owed directly to the banks and building societies the taxpayer propped up back in 2008.

 1. It only helps those who already have money

-Giving UK people even more money to buy houses with, via Help to Buy, and not building sufficient new homes, is clearly going to drive property values upwards.
+Giving more money via ‘Help to Buy’ and not building sufficient new homes will increase property values.
 Indeed, there is already evidence to suggest that this has happened.
-The cost of the average 5% deposit rose by £1,500 at a time when the average salary rose by only 1.5%.
-Someone on an average salary of £25,000 who wants to buy a house in South East England is farther away from achieving that dream than they were before the inception of Help to Buy.
+For example, the average 5% deposit cost rose by £1,500 when the average salary increased by only 1.5%.
+Therefore, someone on an average wage of £25,000 wanting to buy a house in South East England is farther away from achieving that dream than they were before the inception of Help to Buy.

-Rather than helping average earners in the UK’s property hotspots to become homeowners, it seems Help to Buy is being abused by people who already own a home.
-More than 8,000 people bought second homes under the initiative in 2013 – which was about a fifth of all the government loans issued.
+Rather than helping average earners in the UK’s property hotspots become homeowners, it seems Help to Buy is being abused by people who already own a home.
+More than 8,000 people bought second homes under the initiative in 2013 – about a fifth of all the government loans issued.

 6. Help to Buy makes property ownership more expensive or more affordable?

-It is a little ironic that a house buying initiative intended to make property ownership more affordable can actually – in certain circumstances – make it more expensive.
+It is a little ironic that a house buying initiative intended to make property ownership more affordable can – in certain circumstances – make it more expensive.
 Although there is a five-year interest-free period, fees increase incrementally over time.
 There are also restrictions on the type of homes you can by, and the lenders you can use.
 And the more your home is worth, the more you’ll pay in Help to Buy fees.